xeniakal/AMLS_20-21_SN20159465/README.md

 # AMLS_20-21_SN20159465

+This assignment involves the realisation of various machine learning tasks on two provided datasets that are subsets of the original CelebFaces Attributes Dataset (CelebA) and Cartoon Set.
+The datasets can be downloaded via following link: https://drive.google.com/file/d/1wGrq9r1fECIIEnNgI8RS-_kPCf8DVv0B/view?usp=sharing
+You are expected to go through the data, analyse it and/or pre-process it as necessary. all steps taken to solve the tasks, explaining your model and design choices.
+In addition, in the report, you should also describe and analyse the results obtained via your experiments and provide accuracy prediction scores on unseen data.
+You should design separate modes for each task and report training errors, validation errors, hyper-parameter tuning.
+You are allowed to use the same model/methodology for different tasks, but you must explain the reason behind choices.
+If you tried several models for one task, feel free to show them in your code and compare the results in the report.

 ## How to use

 This project is part of the final assignment of AMLS 2020-2021 course of Integrated Machine Learning Systems MSc at UCL.
 It consists of four tasks **A1, A2, B1, B2** which are explained on [Tasks](#tasks).